iSyn/scripts/sshto/README.md

 This is a simple script that allows you to easily SSH into pre-specified instances.

+Example: `sshto -c www` will connect you to www.medly.link

 ## How to use
 1. Download or copy/paste the `sshto` file and add into one of your $PATH locations.